Impotence and Diabetes: Causes, Symptoms, and Treatment Options in India

 Most men suffering from diabetes often take medications to reduce the risk of heart disease and other complications of diabetes mellitus.

-Some of these medications, such as blood pressure medications, antidepressants, may contribute to erectile dysfunction.
+Some of these medications, such as blood pressure medications and antidepressants, may contribute to erectile dysfunction.
 Metformin[10], a widely prescribed medication for diabetes, has also been linked to erectile dysfunction.

 Diabetes is accompanied by many other health complications in a person, some of which affect sexual health and can also lead to erectile dysfunction.

-• Chronic kidney disease: It leads to nerve damage and hypogonadism, thus worsening erectile function[12].
+- Chronic kidney disease: Kidney issues lead to nerve damage and hypogonadism, thus worsening erectile function[12].

 Overcoming ED with Diabetes: What Really Helps